Anxiety and Suicide

 Every day, all sorts of people contact support services to get the help they need.

-For an assessment and follow-up with a healthcare professional, consult a general practitioner (your family doctor, for example), a psychologist or contact your local CLSC.
+To obtain an assessment or a follow-up with a mental health professional, speak to a general practitioner (such as a family doctor), psychologist or contact your local CLSC.

 What I'm going through...